 Neighborhood Traffic Calming Program: Traffic Safety Meetings

-Neighborhood Traffic Operations (NTO), a workgroup within Seattle Department of Transportation (SDOT) is holding neighborhood traffic safety meetings in the community.
-These meetings are geared toward residents who are interested in working with NTO concerning speeding on their residential street.
+Neighborhood Traffic Operations (NTO), a workgroup within the Seattle Department of Transportation (SDOT), holds bi-monthly community meetings that rotate throughout the city.
+These meetings are geared toward residents who have concerns with speeding on their residential street and are interested in working with NTO.

 The meetings begin at 6:30 p.m. and will conclude at 7:30 p.m.